lp-wan/datamodel/draft-toutain-schc-access-control-00.md

 # Threat Model

-The Rule Manager (RM) is in charge of applying changes to the rules database when a management request arrives to a SCHC end pont.
+The Rule Manager (RM) is in charge of applying changes to the rules database when a management request arrives to a SCHC end-point.
 It is assumed that the these changes can only be effectivelly applied when it is certain that all end-points of an instance have made the change.
 This means that in all cases a peer of peers in an intance always share the same Set of Rules.

 The selection of a rule to be applied in a certain end-point when a packet arrives is done by selecting the rule offering the smallest SCHC packet after compression.